teppeis/vinyl-ast/README.md

 The source is parsed once and generated once internally.

 Even if plugin3 doesn't know about vinyl-ast, no problem.
-vinyl-ast generate sources as a `file#contents` property for normal gulp plugins.
+vinyl-ast generate sources as a `file#contents` property for general gulp plugins.

 ## VS.